clux/provision/README.md

 # setup chrome, user account picture, pidgin, guake (then continue in guake)
 ./editor
 ./cpy
+# if not at work, install and link local repos
 ./repos
 cd .. && rm -rf fix
 npm install symlink